NaliniGovindaraj/Tivona_project/README.md

 TC3--test_successful_logout-->As the application will be logged in (after TC2),click logout and login back.Logout again and verify the display of "login" button.

+TC2 and TC3--Passed
+TC1--Passed but screenshot is created for it.
+I am trying to fix this issue.